Forrest defense, late bucket lifts Florida St past Purdue

+The junior point guard also had a steal in the final seconds to wrap up the win.

+"You just live for those moments," Forrest said.
+"It just shows a lot of what you're made of.
+If you're a basketball player, you should want to be in those situations."

-The basket was Forrest's only one of the second half, but the defensive play was part of a critical sequence as the Seminoles (6-1) held on after Purdue led by eight points with 3:43 left.
+The plays were part of a critical sequence as the Seminoles (6-1) held on after Purdue led by eight points with 3:43 left.

-Purdue (5-2) didn't score after holding that eight-point lead.
+Purdue (5-2) didn't score after holding that 72-65 lead.
 That included a pair of missed free-throw attempts by Carsen Edwards, who led the Boilermakers with 24 points on 7 of 19 shooting.

-After Forrest gave Florida State the lead, he stole the ball on Purdue's final possession to seal the victory.
+"We just didn't get the plays necessary," Purdue coach Matt Painter said.
+"We just had to take care of the basketball and make better decisions."

 Ryan Cline added 21 points, including four 3-pointers after halftime, for Purdue.
-Cline made 7 of 11 3-pointers as Purdue stormed back from a 16-point deficit late in the first half.
-Cline and Edwards provided the spark in a 14-2 run and the Boilermakers made 7 of 8 3-pointers to open the half.
+Cline made 7 of 11 3-pointers as Purdue rallied from a 16-point deficit late in the first half.
+Edwards gave Purdue the lead again, 52-51, on a 3-pointer with 13:37 to go.
+The Boilermakers held the lead up until Forrest's shot in the final seconds.

 M.J.
 Walker scored 13 points to lead the Seminoles.
 Forest, Terance Mann, P.J.
 Savoy and David Nichols had nine points apiece.
 Mann led Florida State with eight rebounds.

+The Seminoles made 24 of 55 shots from the floor and went 17 of 20 from the free-throw line.

+Purdue made 22 of 51 shots from the floor.
+But the Boilermakers made only 7 of 14 free-throw attempts in the second half.

 Both teams battled foul trouble.
-Purdue starting forward Grady Eifert sat on the bench with four fouls, didn't score and played just 16 minutes.
+Purdue starting forward Grady Eifert sat on the bench with four fouls, didn't score and had three rebounds in just 16 minutes.
 Florida State forward Mfiondu Kabengele fouled out, scoring seven points.

+The Seminoles, though, showed resolve in opening the season 6-1 despite not having forward Phil Cofer, who suffered a foot injury in preseason practice.

+"I was just hopeful that we could continue to keep winning while we're developing," Florida State coach Leonard Hamilton said.
+"I still don't think we're at the top of our game offensively and defensively.
+One of our best players, we're still waiting for him to get healthy."

-Florida State has won three straight games in the ACC-B1G Ten Challenge, knocking off Minnesota, Rutgers and Purdue in consecutive seasons.
+Florida State has won three straight games in the ACC-Big Ten Challenge, knocking off Minnesota, Rutgers and Purdue in consecutive seasons.

 BIG PICTURE